-She packed her bags, moved to New York City, and it was here that she was schooled in the basic fundamentals of garment production.
-From there, she found herself growing up through the ranks of Tommy Hilfiger where she got her first taste of her entrepreneurial passion while being given the rare opportunity to help start up multiple divisions during the company’s most formative years.
+Here Jamie was schooled in the basic fundamentals of product development and international garment production.
+She found herself growing up through the ranks of Tommy Hilfiger where she got her first taste of her entrepreneurial passion while being given the rare opportunity to help start up multiple divisions during the company’s most formative years.

 She then went on to fill leadership roles in other notable companies such as DKNY Jeans, Sean John, and Polo Jeans Company.
 Since then, she has created and managed fabric and development departments for some of the industry’s finest designers and has traveled extensively to work on-site with the global supply chain within each of these reputable organizations.

 INSIDE ANN’S BUDGET SHOP

 Jamie delivers to her clients in a strategic and innovative capacity.

 She not only possesses the technical knowledge necessary to source, fabricate and produce a collection, but she also has the ability to manage the product development process and apply her technical expertise across multiple product categories.